-- 1. Annotate your class as @internal. - 2.
-Open the class Elgg\Di\ServiceProvider. - 3.
+- 1. Annotate your class as @internal if it is an internal service. - 2.
+Open the class Elgg\Di\InternalContainer and/or Elgg\Di\PublicContainer. - 3.
 Add a @property-read annotation for your service at the top.
-This allows IDEs and static code analyzers to understand the type of the property. - 4.
-To the constructor, add code to tell the service provider what to return.
-See the class Elgg\Di\DiContainer for more information on how Elgg's DI container works.
+This allows IDEs and static code analyzers to understand the type of the property when using elgg_services() or elgg(). - 4.
+Register your service in engine\internal_services.php or engine\public_services.php using autowiring or with a factory.